vertex-protocol/vertex-typescript-sdk/README.md

 # Vertex Typescript SDK

 Monorepo for the Vertex TS SDK.
-The Vertex SDK is a collection of utilities for interacting with the Vertex Clearinghouse and associated Subgraph.
+The Vertex SDK is a collection of utilities for interacting with the Vertex API and contracts.

 [SDK Docs](https://vertex-protocol.github.io/vertex-sdk)